cfengine/documentation/guide/installation-and-configuration/general-installation/installation-enterprise.markdown

 * Verify that the machine’s network connection is working and that port 5308 (used by CFEngine) is open for both incoming and outgoing connections.

-* If iptables are active on your operating system, stop this service or adapt it to allow for communication on the above ports.
-If applicable, type the following two commands: /`etc/init.d/iptables stop` and `chkconfig iptables off`
+* If a firewall is active on your operating system, adapt it to it to allow for communication on port 5308 or disable it.

 CFEngine bundles all critical dependencies into the package; therefore, additional software is not required.